A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-On the other hand, the formula, in Equation \eqref{profunctor:Q}, for the profunctors associated to an $(n+1)$-cobordism, $(i,M,i')\colon \Sigma \to \Sigma'$, does not depend on the simplicial stratification, $i_{Y_M}\colon |Y_M| \to M$, of $M$, extending that of $\Sigma$ and $\Sigma'$, as shown in Equation \eqref{eq:simp_stract_cob}.
-(The simplicial stratifications of $\Sigma$ and $\Sigma'$ were part of the given data and so are themselves fixed.)
+On the other hand, the formula, in Equation \eqref{profunctor:Q}, for the profunctors associated to an $(n+1)$-cobordism, $(i,M,i')\colon \Sigma \to \Sigma'$, does not depend on the simplicial stratification, $g_M\colon |Y_M| \to M$, of $M$, extending that of $\Sigma$ and $\Sigma'$, as shown in Equation \eqref{eq:simp_stract_cob}.
+Note that the simplicial stratifications of $\Sigma$ and $\Sigma'$ were part of the given data and so are themselves fixed.

-Likewise, in Equation \eqref{formula_matrix_2els}, the formula for some of the matrix elements associated to the natural transformation of profunctors provided by an $(n+2)$-extended cobordism, $\K$ in \eqref{diag_for_K}, required the choice of a co-window of simplicial sets, as in \eqref{simp_stract_for_K}, and a homeomorphism of diagrams, $g\colon |W_\K| \to \K$, as shown in \eqref{def-of-g}.
-The final result depended, however, only on the simplicial stratifications of $\Sigma$ and of $\Sigma'$ that $g\colon |W_\K| \to \K$ induces.
-This is to say that the value in \eqref{formula_matrix_2els} depends neither on the simplicial stratifications of $M$ and $M'$, extending those of $\Sigma$ and $\Sigma'$, nor on the simplicial stratification of the $(n+2)$-manifold with border $K$, extending those of $M$, $M'$, $\Sigma\times I$ and $\Sigma'\times I$, that $g\colon |W_\K| \to \K$ gives.
+Likewise, in Equation \eqref{formula_matrix_2els}, the formula for matrix elements associated to the natural transformation of profunctors provided by an $(n+2)$-extended cobordism, $\K$ in \eqref{diag_for_K}, required the choice of a diagram $\hat{W}_\K$ of simplicial sets, and a homeomorphism of diagrams, $g\colon |\hat{W}_\K| \to \hat{\K}$, as shown in \eqref{simp_stract_for_K}.
+The value in \eqref{formula_matrix_2els}, however, depends neither on the simplicial stratifications of $M$ and $M'$, extending those of $\Sigma$ and $\Sigma'$, nor on the simplicial stratification of the reduced $(n+2)$-cobordism $\hat{K}$, extending those of $M$ and $M'$ that $g\colon |\hat{W}_\K| \to \hat{\K}$ gives.